2012–13 UEFA Champions League group stage

 The 2012–13 UEFA Champions League group stage featured 32 teams: the 22 automatic qualifiers and the 10 winners of the play-off round (five through the Champions Route, five through the League Route).

 The teams were drawn into eight groups of four, and played each other home-and-away in a round-robin format.
 The top two teams in each group advanced to the round of 16, while the third-placed teams dropped down to the Europa League round of 32.

-Seeding
+Teams

 The draw for the group stage was held on 30 August 2012, 17:45 CEST (UTC+2), at Grimaldi Forum, Monaco.

 Teams were seeded into four pots based on their 2012 UEFA club coefficients.
 The title holders, Chelsea, were automatically seeded into Pot 1.
 Pot 1 holds teams ranked 1–12, Pot 2 holds teams ranked 13–31, Pot 3 holds teams ranked 32–60, while Pot 4 holds teams ranked 63–171.